dbissell6/DFIR/WalkThroughs/BlueHens_CTF_2024.md

 ![Pasted image 20241108112215](https://github.com/user-attachments/assets/b418ab27-713a-42dd-8391-d082137cc409)

-There is a hint open it being somewhere on the page or site.
-Opening up editor can see the flag ass a hidden comment.
+There is a hint about it being somewhere on the page or site.
+Opening up editor can see the flag as a hidden comment.

 ![Pasted image 20241108112709](https://github.com/user-attachments/assets/1d6f54a6-d06c-4f7f-8627-fa0a14dcde43)